InAnYan/basic-gps/README.md

 - Abstract.
 You can have different types for operations and goals.

 Warning:
-- It is non tested.
+- It is not tested.
-- It does not fix problems like clobbered sibling problem, or recursive goal problem, etc.
+- It does not fix problems like clobbered sibling problem, or recursive subgoal problem, etc.